 Once your planning permission has been granted, you will need to implement it within the relevant time limits, otherwise it will expire.
-If your planning permission expires you won’t be able to proceed with your proposed development, and will need to re-applying for a new planning permission.
+If your planning permission expires you won’t be able to proceed with your proposed development and will need to re-apply for a new planning permission.

 What are the time limits for implementing a planning permission?